 - The right two lanes on the side of the truck

 While it is the duty of all motorists to be aware of a large truck’s blind spots, it is also a truck driver’s responsibility to check these areas to ensure a maneuver (such as a lane change) is safe to make.
+When drivers fail to take caution, we can hold them financially responsible for accidents they cause.

 For a free legal consultation with a Blind Spot Truck Accidents lawyer serving Corpus Christi, call 877-239-4878